chinalwb/whyVmoso/README.md

 About me: I worked for Vmoso Android app during 2013~2019.
 Really enjoyed and hope the next company I participant in will take Vmoso for their works.

 Vmoso: Unified enterprise communication, collaboration, and engagement for better knowledge management

+@Vmoso, if there is any infringement, please let me know I'll delete this post.